La Convención province: Political divisions

 Note: The Peruvian government estimates an underenumeration nationwide in the 2017 census of about 6 percent.

 Ethnic groups

-The province is inhabited by indigenous citizens: Asháninka, Machiguenga, Yine and Quechua.
+The province is inhabited by indigenous citizens: Asháninka, Matsigenka, Yine and Quechua.
 Spanish is the language which the majority of the population (51.98%) learnt to speak in childhood, 39.82% of the residents started speaking using the Quechua language (2007 Peru Census).